Maryland Route 31: Route description

 MD 31 begins at an intersection with MD 26 (Liberty Road) on the eastern end of Libertytown.
 The state highway heads east as a two-lane undivided road through farmland that passes through a pair of curves in the hamlet of Oak Orchard before crossing Sams Creek into Carroll County at Englars Mill.
 After intersecting the western terminus of MD 407 (Marston Road) near the village of Marston, MD 31 veers north and crosses Little Pipe Creek into the town of New Windsor.
-The state highway crosses the east–west line of the Maryland Midland Railway and heads north through the New Windsor Historic District as High Street.
+The state highway crosses the east–west line of the Maryland Midland Railway at-grade and heads north through the New Windsor Historic District as High Street.
 A short distance north of Main Street, which heads east as unsigned MD 831J, MD 31 veers east to an intersection with Green Valley Road, which heads north as MD 75.
 MD 31 turns south onto Green Valley Road, then turns east onto Main Street one block east of its previous intersection with Main Street.

 Prior to leaving the town of New Windsor, MD 31 intersects Springdale Road, passes the historic Avalon, and meets the western end of its old alignment, which is named Old New Windsor Road and is unsigned MD 852.
 The old alignment parallels the present alignment to the north through the Wakefield Valley.
 MD 31 crosses Turkeyfoot Run and briefly parallels the railroad before meeting the other end of MD 852 near the Wakefield Valley Golf Course and the historic home Farm Content.
 Adjacent to Avondale and just east of Little Pipe Creek, MD 31 intersects Stone Chapel Road, which is part of MD 852K; MD 852K heads east as another section of old alignment also named New Windsor Road.
 The old alignment closely parallels the present alignment immediately to the south as the two roads approach the city limit of Westminster, where MD 31 veers north and MD 852K continues northeast to its terminus in the Western Maryland College Historic District.
 MD 31 intersects Uniontown Road and Main Street / WMC Drive west of downtown Westminster and passes along the western edge of the McDaniel College campus before reaching its northern terminus at MD 140 (College View Boulevard).
 There is no direct access from eastbound MD 31 to northbound MD 140 at the terminal intersection; traffic heading toward Taneytown must use WMC Drive to access northbound MD 140.

 MD 31 is a part of the National Highway System as a principal arterial from Stone Chapel Road east to MD 140 in Westminster.